-In this paper we initiate the study of the complete intersection discrepancy.
-We show that it is constant under one-parameter flat deformations of $(X_0,0)$.
-When $(X_0,0)$ is smoothable we show how to compute it without having to find $I_{W_0}$, and using linkage we also show that the complete intersection discrepancy is an intrinsic invariant of $(X_0,0)$ (the latter is done in full generality in \cite{RT24}).
-As a first application of these results we derive in this paper a multiplicity formula for the Milnor number of a smoothable $(X_0,0)$.
-In \cite{BR24} we use the complete intersection discrepancy to obtain a generalization of the classical genus-degree formula for plane curves.
-In \cite{PR24} we use the complete intersection discrepancy to show in a new way the uniqueness of the Milnor fiber of a smoothable curve up to a diffeomorphism.
+In Thm.\ \ref{constancy} we show that the complete intersection discrepancy behaves well under flat deformations of $(X_0,0)$ over a smooth base.
+When $(X_0,0)$ is smoothable - that is, when $(X_0,0)$ admits a flat deformation to a smooth curve - in Cor.\ \ref{computing cid} we show how to compute it without explicitly determining the ideal $I_{W_0}$.
+In \cite{BR24} we use the complete intersection discrepancy as a correction term to obtain a generalization of a well-known formula in singularity theory due to L\^e, Greuel and Teissier for complete intersection curves, as well as a generalization of the classical genus-degree formula for projective plane curves.
+Further applications appear in \cite{PR25}, where $\cid$ is used to give a new proof of the uniqueness of the Milnor fiber of a smoothable curve up to diffeomorphism, and in \cite{RT24}, where it is used to generalize the Plücker formula for plane curves to curves of arbitrary codimension.